talsma-ict/context-propagation/readme.md

 - [Spring Security Context]
 - [Locale context][locale context]
 - [ServletRequest contexts][servletrequest propagation]
-- .. _Yours?_ Feel free to create an issue or pull-request if you believe there's a general context that was forgotten.
+- .. _Yours?_
+  Feel free to create an issue or pull-request if you know of a ThreadLocal context that should also be included in a context snapshot.

 ## Custom contexts